Azure-Samples/azure-vector-database-samples/azure_cognitive_search/README.md

 - Azure Cognitive Search

-  *Create resource*

-  Vector search feature can only be used with Azure Cognitive Search.
-Azure Cognitive Search can  be deployed from the Azure Portal.
+  Azure Cognitive Search can be deployed using the [Azure Portal](https://docs.microsoft.com/azure/search/search-create-service-portal) or [bicep/arm/terraform templates](https://learn.microsoft.com/azure/templates/Microsoft.Search/searchServices?pivots=deployment-language-bicep#identity).
+From network security perspective, you can use [private endpoint](https://learn.microsoft.com/azure/search/service-create-private-endpoint) and [shared private link](https://learn.microsoft.com/azure/search/search-indexer-howto-access-private?tabs=portal-create) to secure inbound and outbound connectivity.

   For IAC deployment, **[infrastructure](./infrastructure/)** folder has a bicep script to deploy the Azure Cognitive Search Service.
 In the bicep script, fill out the parameters values in `params` section according to your environment, and run the following command.